pharrison31415/drone-cone-proto/apps/api/api-documentation.md

 - `itemType` (string telling if it is a cone, ice cream, or topping)
   - options are `coneType`, `iceCreamType`, or `toppingType`
-- `price` (positive integer. the new unit price for the item in pennies)
+- `unitCost` (positive integer. the new unit cost for the item in pennies)

 **Response Data** consists of a `success` boolean and, if false, a `message` string.